lionheart/Notchy/README.md

 1. The app doesn't make *that* much money, so it makes more sense to convert it to a community project.
 2. I open source a lot of stuff, but I've never open sourced a complete iOS app.
 Seemed like a good opportunity to do that.

-## This is awesome.
+### This is awesome.
 How can I give you money?

+You can contribute in a few ways:

-The best way to contribute is to fork the code and make an improvement.
+1. The *best* way to contribute is to fork the code and make an improvement.

-If you're dead-set on giving back, reach out to Ryan and I if you ever decide to visit Austin and buy us a coffee.
+2. Reach out to Ryan and I if you ever decide to visit Austin and buy us a coffee.
+3. If you use any of the Notchy code in a proprietary, closed-source app, you can purchase a selling exception (see [below](#license)).

-## Local Setup
+### Local Setup

 1. Install the Ruby in `.ruby-version` and Bundler.